 This can apply to a range of circumstances, and if you believe a professional, such as a solicitor, has mishandled their duties towards you, you may be entitled to a claim.

-Contact our expert team of professional negligence lawyers today to discuss your situation and find out whether you can pursue a Professional Negligence Claim Against a Personal Injury Solicitor.
+Contact our expert team of Professional Negligence Solicitors lawyers today to discuss your situation and find out whether you can pursue a Professional Negligence Claim Against a personal injury solicitor.

 Who can commit professional negligence?